-During the second quarter of 2019, University Settlement Society (USS) continued to grow their programming and event schedule that benefits the low income and diverse populations of the Lower East Side.
+During the fourth quarter of 2019, University Settlement Society (USS) continued to grow their programming and event schedule that benefits the low income and diverse populations of the Lower East Side.
 In addition to ongoing programming at the Eldridge Street headquarter location University Settlement used their Speyer Hall performance space for a series of events and programming.
-Beginning in 2017, LMDC funding provided for the complete upgrade to Speyer Hall at 184 Eldridge Street.
+Beginning in 2017, LMDC funding has provided for the complete upgrade to Speyer Hall at 184 Eldridge Street.
 Speyer Hall is used for many events and as the main space for The Performance Project: an arts program encompassing public performances, education, and community outreach.
-In this quarter, The Performance Project hosted the "Rocka Jamez: Roundz of Flame" event which was a one-of-a-kind dance battle series that showcased NYC's street dance community using Hip Hop, Krupp, Pop n' Lock, Flexn, Litefeet, Waacking/Vogue, Contemporary and Breakdancing.
-The performance combined all the dance styles and merged them to honor street dance culture and help move it forward.
-Both male and female dancers challenge each other to be the best performers and community supporters they can be.
-This event was open to the entire community.
+In this quarter, The Performance Project hosted the annual "Season Launch Share!" and this event offered all in the community the opportunity to meet the project's Artists-in-Residence, as well as a chance for the participants of University Settlement's Excel Program for Young Adults with Special Needs, Community Arts Council members and the Early Emerging Fellows to showcase their talents.
+This event also included a community meal for all in attendance.